Rivera2021/Proteomics_Pipeline/README.md

 * DEG_ENRICH: For every cell line and every molecule a report is generated.
 It contains DEGs and GSEA enriched pathways.
 Uses the following files
     - MAIN_DEG_ENRICH_perdrug.R: Renders MAIN_DEG_ENRICH_perdrug.R

+        - This is the list of parameters required to generate this report:

+            - Drug:  Treatment for which report is made.
+Should use the alias name
+            - cell_line: Parameter used ONLY in the title of the DEG_ENRICH reports to identify the cell lines included in the DEG_ENRICH analysis.
+            - Stimulation:  Parameter used ONLY in the title of the DEG_ENRICH reports to identify the stimulations described in this report.
+            -  scinamicNum: Either scinamic number or Experiment number.
+Will be ONLY used in the title of the report.
+            -  baseDir: Directory where all the files will be stored
+            -  DirDataForPipeline: Directory where pipeline files are being stored
+            -  DirPipeline: Path where the R scripts and .rmd files for DEG and enrichment are being stored
+            -  dataDir: Directory where the deseq object with normalized matrix and filter count matrix can be found.
+Should be within the DESE_NORM folder generated in the QC analysis
+            - Contrast_path: Path to excel file determining the contrasts desired.
+Only those related to the molecule associated to this report or controls contrats swill be display in this report.
+File should have as column names ‘treat’ and ‘untreat’.
+The analysis will be made treat_vs_untreat.
+The way to identify conditions should be using the coarse_condition names generated in the QC analysis.
+            - Chemo_path: Path to excel file containing chemoproteomics information
+            - expr_gene_path: Path to file named “Expressed_genes.xlsx ” generated in the QC analysis (PRE_FILTERING folder).
+This file identifies genes that are expressed in the cell line.
+            - Experimental_design_path: Path to a png image with the experimental design
+            - Cell_Dict_path: path to .csv file mapping cell lines in transcriptomics metadata and cell lines in chemoproteomics metadata
+            - AdjustDeSeq: single name from the metadata that wants to be batch corrected.
+For example: Plate
+            - Organism: Either “Mouse” or “Human”
+            - padj_thr_gene: Threshold in adjusted pvalue to identify differentially expressed genes
+            - logFC_thrs_gene: Threshold in Log fold-change to identify differentially expressed genes

     - The following functions are used:
         - DEG_FUNCTION_DA.R